Sunday, 2 July 2017

-Because of the absence of bars between Bligny and our destination for the day, we deviated the half-kilometre into town (which was not in the direction we were going) before setting off seriously on our day’s walk.
+Because of the absence of bars between Bligny and our destination for the day, we went back the half-kilometre into town (not in the direction we were going) before setting off seriously on our day’s walk.

 As we walked up towards the main square, we saw the wooded ridge that we had traversed yesterday looming over the village like a benevolent guardian.

 The boulangerie at the top of the square provided us with a bag of lovely things – two croissants, a pain aux raisins and an apple chausson – which we spread out on the hotel’s bar table with the coffee.

 We did not expect any hardship on this day’s walk, so we took our time, finally leaving at about

 Retracing most of the way back to the camping ground, we veered off on the D33, past the supermarket and a few warehouses, then veered off again to the tiny hilltop village of Vic-des-Prés.
 We were worried when a mass of purple storm clouds loomed up, but they passed by without causing us trouble.

 A couple of kilometres further on we came to an even smaller village, Bessey-la-Cour, and after that the bitumen ran out.